By the bioMérieux Connection Editors

 While some ATMPs have successfully navigated the complex pathway to FDA approval and commercialization, many ATMPs never make it to the finish line.
 The regulatory process presents a major challenge, but its only part of the full process of developing a first-of-its-kind therapy.
 ATMPs are not one size fits all—the development and regulatory process will look different for each product.
 This line of thought applies to the end product, too.
 Although these therapies represent a breakthrough in treatment options for previously untreatable conditions, they won’t work for every single patient.
 However, it is important to address the challenges with creating effective products and regulation so that we can make new treatments—and hope for patients with currently untreatable conditions—a reality.

 This article is part of a series exploring ATMPs.
-The next article will discuss the obstacles and challenges that ATMP developers must overcome on the journey to FDA approval.
+The next article discusses the obstacles and challenges that ATMP developers must overcome on the journey to FDA approval.
+Read it here.

 Read our previous article, which provides an introduction to ATMPs, here.